jayadeepravuri/Motorman/README.md

 ## Future Development

-I feel there is a lot more scope and potential for this game.
-Firstly an issue for me is that the user is not allowed to select a new category after each retry.
-Whilst I added some code that rectified this, it did create issues elsewhere.
-Also the code for me seems very clunky and would definitely benefit from being condensed so that the readability improves significantly.

 * Firstly, the game could have different levels of difficulty, according to category of words.
 * The guessed letter could be displayed.
 * Multiple letters can be taken instead of a single letter.
 * Score system could be added.
+* Also the code for me seems very clunky and would definitely benefit from being condensed so that the readability improves significantly.

 ## Credits and Mentions